Lucky Me (noodles)

-Lucky Me! is a Philippine instant noodle brand introduced in 1989 by Monde Nissin.
+Lucky Me! is a Philippine instant noodle brand owned by Monde Nissin.

 History

-In November 1989, Monde Nissin entered the instant noodle segment with Lucky Me!.
-It launched Instant Mami, noodle with soup in pouches, in Beef and Chicken variants.
-Eventually, these became the fastest-selling products like beef and chicken flavor.
+On November 1, 1989, Monde Denmark Nissin Biscuit Corporation (now Monde Nissin) entered the instant noodle segment with Lucky Me!.
+It launched Instant Mami, noodle with soup in pouches, in beef and chicken variants.
+Eventually, these became their fastest-selling products.
 1991 saw the introduction of Lucky Me!
 Pancit Canton, the first dry stir-fry pouched noodles in the Philippine market.
 It was then followed in 1995 by Lucky Me!
 Supreme in La Paz Batchoy flavor, marketed as the first Filipino dish-flavored no-cook cup noodles, and Lucky Me!
-Special in 2009, which consists of noodles based on local and international flavors such as Lomi (egg noodles in seafood flavor), Jjamppong (spicy Korean noodles), Curly Spaghetti, Baked Mac, Mac & Cheez, and Cheese Ramyun.
+Special (now split into True to Taste and Pasta) in 2009, which consists of noodles based on local and international flavors such as Lomi (egg noodles in seafood flavor), Jjamppong (spicy Korean noodles), Curly Spaghetti, Baked Mac, Mac & Cheez, and Cheese Ramyun.

 Kantar Worldpanel cited Lucky Me! in their 2014 Brand Footprint Report as the most chosen and purchased consumer brand in the Philippines, reaching almost all Filipino households.

-On July 8, 2022, numerous countries issued a health warning regarding Lucky Me! products due to the reported presence of ethylene oxide, although Monde Nissin denied the claims, stating that the products are FDA registered and comply with food safety standards.
+On July 8, 2022, multiple countries in Europe as well as Taiwan issued health warnings regarding Lucky Me! products due to the reported presence of ethylene oxide, resulting in recalls in several countries.
+Monde Nissin denied the claims, stating that the products are FDA registered and comply with food safety standards.
+They explained that ethylene oxide is used only to inhibit microbial growth in spices, and trace amounts may remain after processing into seasonings and sauces.
+These trace amounts, the company claims, are compliant even within US Food and Drug Administration standards.